Databricks Delta is in Private Preview. Contact your account manager to request access to the Private Preview.

 OPTIMIZE, see Optimizing Performance and Cost.

-Delta handles the following operations automatically.
-You should never do them yourself:
+Databricks Delta handles the following operations automatically, which you should never perform manually:

-- REFRESH TABLE - Delta tables always return the most up-to-date information, so there is no need to manually call REFRESH TABLE after changes
+- REFRESH TABLE - Databricks Delta tables always return the most up-to-date information, so there is no need to manually call

-- Add/Remove Partitions - Delta automatically tracks the set of partitions that are present in a table and updates the list as data is added or removed.
-As a result, there is no need to manually run ALTER TABLE ADD/REMOVE PARTITION
+- Add/Remove Partitions - Databricks Delta automatically tracks the set of partitions that are present in a table and updates the list as data is added or removed.
+As a result, there is no need to manually run

 - Loading a Single Partition Quickly - As an optimization, users sometimes directly load the partition of data they are interested in (for example,

 spark.read.parquet("/data/date=2017-01-01")).
-With Delta, this is unnecessary, since we can quickly scan the list of files to find the list of relevant ones, using the distributed processing power of Spark.
-If you are interested in a single partition, specify that using a WHERE clause (for example,
+With Databricks Delta, this is unnecessary, since we can quickly scan the list of files to find the list of relevant ones, using the distributed processing power of Spark.
+If you are interested in a single partition, specify it using a

 spark.read.parquet("/data").where("date = '2017-01-01'")).

-- Manually Modifying Data - Delta uses the transaction log to atomically commit changes to the table.
-Because the log is the source of truth, files that are written out but not added to the transaction log are not be read by Spark.
-Similarly, if you manually delete a file, a pointer to the file will still be present in the transaction log.
-Instead of manually modifying files stored in a Delta table, always use the DML commands that are described in this user guide.
+- Manually Modifying Data - Databricks Delta uses the transaction log to atomically commit changes to the table.
+Because the log is the source of truth, files that are written out but not added to the transaction log are not read by Spark.
+Similarly, if you manually delete a file, a pointer to the file is still present in the transaction log.
+Instead of manually modifying files stored in a Databricks Delta table, always use the DML commands that are described in this user guide.